 The keg and cask fields that matter in the cellar

 The useful spreadsheet is not a copy of the document header.
 It is a capture of the fields that explain what the pub can now sell, what it still owes deposits on, and what needs checking when the invoice arrives.
-For a keg delivery note Excel UK workflow, the minimum useful row usually includes:
+For a keg delivery note captured in Excel, the minimum useful row usually includes:

 - Supplier and document reference: brewery name, delivery date, note number, and later the supplier invoice reference if it is added during reconciliation.